edemauro/jenkins-and-docker/README.md

 ## Installation

-* Use Docker Compose to create the Jenkins master with a data container.
+* Use Docker Compose to create the Jenkins master with a data container from the master folder.

 ```bash
 $ docker-compose build
 ```

-* Create the docker host with Vagrant and Ansible.
+* Create the docker host with Vagrant and Ansible from the slave folder.

 ```bash
 $ vagrant up